Pre-requisites for Configuring CloudEDGE CDN

 If requests take longer than 180 seconds to execute, they will time out.
 This is a CloudFront limitation.
 The workaround is to bypass the admin domain from CloudFront.
 The first step is to separate the admin domain by creating an admin subdomain.

-After you enable Webscale CDN, you must point the admin subdomain to origin-xyz.cloudmaestro.net where xyz.cloudmaestro.net is the cname of the application.
+After you enable Webscale CDN, you may point the admin subdomain to an origin- prefixed domain origin-xyz.cloudmaestro.net where xyz.cloudmaestro.net is the cname of the application.

 For example, if the application is www.webscale.com and the cname is abc.cloudmaestro.net, the admin subdomain will point to origin-abc.cloudmaestro.net.